40+ Employment Verification Letter Samples [FREE Templates]

 Information about salary and bonuses(If asked)

-Salary information is a critical aspect that should not be written on an employment verification letter due to privacy issues.
+Salary information is a critical aspect that should not be written on the letter due to privacy issues.
 If the employee requests salary and bonus details to be indicated, it is necessary to add the information to the verification letter.

 Payment frequency

 Various payment frequencies are used, such as monthly payments, bi-monthly payments, and weekly or daily payments.
-Ensure you indicate on the employment verification letter the payment frequency used for this specific employee.
+Ensure you indicate on the letter the payment frequency used for this specific employee.

 Hours worked per week

-On the employment verification letter, indicate the hours the employee worked in a week and ensure the details match those on the records.
+On the letter, indicate the hours the employee worked in a week and ensure the details match those on the records.

 Wage